Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 46. __Hulrik and his cows__

-    Additional dialogue options with Hulrik about cleared Nashkel mine and Xvart village.
+    Additional dialogue options with Hulrik about cleared Nashkel mine or destroyed Xvart village.

 47. __Improved Shop of Silence__

-    More thiefs and Silence's bruiser Mongo are present in her store.\
+    Thieves and Silence's bruiser Mongo are present in her store.\
-    Small amount of additional dialogue with Silence.
+    Additional dialogue options with Silence.

 48. __Ender Sai in Baldur's Gate__

-    Meet Ender Sai at an inn in Baldur's Gate city after he is freed from Bandit Camp.
+    Meet Ender Sai at a tavern in Baldur's Gate after he is freed from Bandit Camp.

 49. __Sorcerous Sundries__